Assault on the Russian Arctic: Canadian authorities to purchase 12 AIP submarines for missions under the ice

 Bulgarian Military

 As Bulgarian Military writes, the new Canadian submarines will complicate operations by Russian submarines.
-In addition, they will help Canadian NATO partners ensure security in the Arctic.
+In addition, they will help Canada's NATO partners ensure security in the Arctic.

-Thin Ice: Breaking Defence Admits Ambitious Russia Has Bypassed the US in the Arctic
+Thin Ice: Breaking Defence Admits Ambitious Russia Overtook US in Arctic

-Rosatom State Corporation Reports Increase in Applications from Chinese Companies to Pass Through the Northern Sea Route
+Rosatom State Corporation Reports Increase in Applications from Chinese Companies to Pass Through Northern Sea Route

-Any Size Is Manageable: The Northern Sea Route Accepts the Largest Container Ship in Its History
+Any Size is Manageable: Northern Sea Route Accepts Largest Container Ship in its History